bts-mbds-precourse/bts-mbds-precourse-team1/README.md

 The data set contains the following 7 columns:
 * dt: date of the recording in the following format YYYY-MM-DD
-* AverageTemperature: the average temperature in Celcius
+* AverageTemperature: the average temperature in Celsius
 * AverageTemperatureUncertainty: the uncertainty in the the previous measure (AverageTemperature)
-* City: the city where the average temperature was meaured
+* City: the city where the average temperature was measured
-* Country: the country where the average temperature was meaured
+* Country: the country where the average temperature was measured
 * Latitude: the latitude where the temperature was measured
 * Longitude: the longitude where the temperature was measured